-Daily and Weekly Cleaning Lists are the backbone of my cleaning.
+Daily and Weekly Cleaning Lists are the backbone of my regular cleaning routine.
 Even during busy times, I have a daily minimum to keep the house tidy.
-Getting them down on paper again in February has been a huge help.
-I feel like I’m in control of my daily cleaning.
+Getting the daily minimum cleaning tasks down on paper again in February has been a huge help.
+I feel like I’m in control of my daily cleaning again.

-With the daily minimums back under control, it was time to work on my zone cleaning lists.
+With the daily minimums back under control, it was time to work on my deep cleaning lists for each area of the house.
 Way too many years ago, I created my zone cleaning lists thanks to the FlyLady.
 They worked wonderfully when my kids were younger, but over the last year or so as I moved towards electronic planners, I couldn’t find a way to handle my cleaning reminders, especially my zone cleaning online.

 Essentially, zone cleaning divides your home into 5 zones with one week assigned to each zone.
 Because I have 3 children’s bedrooms plus other areas beyond the basic zones, I added them to the basic outline to fit my particular homekeeping needs.